zackb/continuum/README.md

 # Continuum

-continuum is a JVM library for storing and analyzing large amounts of time series data.
+continuum is a JVM library for storing and analyzing large amounts of time based data.

  - Core library for storage, retreival, and analysis of time series and time key data
  - REST Interface